smdabdoub/find-docs/userman/data.rst

 item to file.
 The specific export type is selected directly as an option in the submenu.
 FIND currently has the ability to export to CSV, but any IO plugin may implement an export file type.

+.. note:: This can be coupled with the Isolate Clusters tool (see Data
+          Analysis section) to export clusters to external files in order to perform analysis and/or visualization with other programs.

 .. figure:: figures/data_fig6_exporting.png
    :scale: 50 %